 Canceling your credit card account will seldom get you anywhere with your credit card issuer.
 It will almost always cost you credit score points as you drive your credit utilization up.
 Leave credit card accounts open until you're sure closing the card won't hurt your credit score.

-Every time you apply for a new credit card, you knock points off your credit score.
-If you start applying for several credit cards within a short period of time, you might notice the denials are more frequent as lenders start getting suspicious about the sudden onslaught of credit card applications.
+Each credit card application has the potential to knock points off your credit score.
+If you apply for several credit cards within a short period of time, you might notice the denials are more frequent as lenders start getting suspicious about the sudden onslaught of credit card applications.
 Apply for new credit cards one at a time on an as-needed basis.

 10. Not knowing your credit card terms.